 - the snake could be ill

-You don’t have to believe that your python’s mice or rats have to be alive.
-Your pet can be trained to eat a frozen mouse which has been thawed.
+Some people will tell you that your python’s mice or rats have to be alive, but that is not true.
+You can train your pet to eat a frozen mouse which has been thawed.

 You don’t have to fret and think you’ve got to invest in a cat or an owl to catch the mice for you.
 You can buy frozen mice online and have them delivered right to your door.

 Remember to buy the right size mice for the size of your snake.
 Younger snakes are smaller and they won’t be able to swallow or digest food that is too big.

 You should use a snake hook to handle your Banana Ball Python, along with your hands to support it.
 You can opt to do away with tools and just use your hands, but always keep its body supported to prevent any injuries.

 Lift it up around the middle area of its body.
 The idea is to pick it up gently and not to startle your snake.
 Don’t pick it up when it’s shedding, and always wash your hands before and after handling your snake.

 Ball pythons are a great pet, because they’re pretty low-maintenance.
 The main thing you need is the proper enclosure set-up, to ensure a healthy, content snake.

 If you give them a comfortable home, they’re good-natured, they’re super cool-looking and very easy to care for.
 They’re also smallish and don’t need too much space.